zeuslawyer/microservices-common-module/README.md

-- uses npm inside this /common folder as this gets published to npm
+- **NOTE** uses npm inside this /common folder as this gets published to npm
 - run `npm run pub` to publish